Yes, this is the first time a member of Congress has been censured for a social media post

 Gosar posted the now-deleted 90-second video to his Twitter and Instagram accounts on Nov.
 7. The video was an altered anime video showing Gosar and other Republicans attacking or killing some Democratic lawmakers, including Ocasio-Cortez and Biden.

-Hours after the censure, despite his original video being deleted, Gosar retweeted the same video from a different account.
+Hours after the censure, despite his original video being deleted, Gosar retweeted the same video that was posted from a different account.

 THE QUESTION